CarpathianDev/pin-rips/README.md

 # pin-rips
-> Fully responsive and bilingual website of the P&Trips travel agency organizing tours across Georgia and running a hostel in the southern Caucasus.
+> Fully responsive and bilingual website of the PiN Trips travel agency organizing tours across Georgia and running a hostel in the southern Caucasus.

 ##Technologies
 * HTML5